PrivatePuffin/cluster/README.md

 ## Preparations

 - Create a Github Private access token with wide access to your repositories
+- Make a copy of the repo template here, to your own github account using the big green button: `https://github.com/truecharts/project-talos`
-- Ensure this repository is checked-out using GIT and you've cd'ed into this folder.
+- Ensure your newly created clone(!) of the template repository is checked-out using GIT and you've cd'ed into this folder.
 - edit `talenv.yaml` and set the settings as you want them
 - edit `talconfig.yaml` and edit it to suit your cluster.
 We advice to keep the "worker" commented out, till your "controlplane" nodes are setup.
 - Set static DHCP adresses on your router to the IP adresses you defined in `talconfig.yaml`